Benchmark Raeford Sorghum Program

 The United States has put in motion the Sustainable Aviation Fuel (SAF) Grand Challenge, which seeks to expedite the development of alternative fuel pathways that offer a minimum of a 50% reduction in life cycle greenhouse gas emissions compared to conventional jet fuel.
 The SAF Grand Challenge also establishes ambitious domestic production volume targets of 3 billion gallons of SAF per year by 2030 and a stretch goal of meeting 100% of the projected domestic aviation fuel demand of approximately 35 billion gallons per year by 2050.

 In 2023, the United States consumed approximately 23 million gallons of SAF collectively across various small-scale operations.
-To hit the 2030 target of 3 billion gal/yr, this means about a 100% compound annual growth rate (CAGR) in volumetric SAF production (about 130-times scale-up).
+To hit the 2030 target of 3 billion gal/yr., this means about a 100% compound annual growth rate (CAGR) in volumetric SAF production (about 130-times scale-up).

 In March 2024, the National Renewable Energy Laboratory (“NREL”) published a study describing the technical challenges that need to be addressed in order to comply with the SAF volume targets.